mykhailo-ivankiv/star-wars/README.md

 Hi, this is the front end technical assignment of Factris.
 In this assignment we use an existing publicly available API.
 You can find the documentation here: https://swapi.dev/documentation.
 The endpoint can be found here: https://swapi.dev/api/

 The task for you is to update this application so that it shows a list of the Star Wars characters (`/people` endpoint).
-The list should have the following columns:
+The list should have the following items:
 - Character name
 - Character birth year
 - Homeworld name (`/planet`)